 Open a pane in the main window by selecting the appropriate choice in the View menu.
 Resize a pane by using the mouse to grab its border with another pane, called a splitter, and dragging it to a new location.
-Close a pane by clicking the valuation in the upper righthand corner.
+Close a pane by clicking the x button in the upper right corner.